Inf-Devs/procyon_skies/README.md

     - global chat

-    - weapons, and let the players blast each other
+    - more weapons, such as torpedos

+    - reloading weapons!

     - various planets for players to stop over